vahidk/EffectiveTensorflow/README.md

 ```
 See [mnist.py](https://github.com/vahidk/EffectiveTensorflow/blob/master/code/framework/dataset/mnist.py) for an example of how to convert your data to TFRecords format.

-The framework also comes with a simple conv-net classifier ([convnet_classifier.py]((https://github.com/vahidk/EffectiveTensorflow/blob/master/code/framework/model/convnet_classifier.py))) that includes an example model and evaluation metric:
+The framework also comes with a simple convolutional network classifier in [convnet_classifier.py](https://github.com/vahidk/EffectiveTensorflow/blob/master/code/framework/model/convnet_classifier.py) that includes an example model and evaluation metric:

 ```python
 def model_fn(features, labels, mode, params):